wpendl99/.github/profile/webServices/webSocket/chat.md

 ### Forwarding messages

-Using the WebSocket server we can use the `connection`, `message`, and `close` events to forward messages between peers.
-On connection we insert an object represent the connection into a list of all connections from the chat peers.
+With the WebSocket server we can use the `connection`, `message`, and `close` events to forward messages between peers.
+On connection we insert an object representing the connection into a list of all connections from the chat peers.
 Then when a message is received we loop through the peer connections and forward it on to everyone except the peer who initiated the request.
 Finally we remove a connection from the peer connection list when it is closed.

 ```js
 // Keep track of all the connections so we can forward messages